sebw/AAP2-ServiceNow/README.md

 # ServiceNow integration with Ansible Automation Platform

-ServiceNow (SN) can act as a Service Catalog on top of Ansible Automation Platform (AAP).
+ServiceNow (SN) can act as a Service Catalog on top of Ansible Automation Platform (AAP) or even server has a dynamic inventory.

+If you're interested in the latter, check out my [other repository](https://github.com/sebw/AAP-servicenow-cmdb).

-Let's see how we can easily integrate those two platforms together!
+But for now, let's focus on the service catalog part.
+Let's see how we can easily integrate both platforms together!

 In this guide, I'll create an entry in the service catalog allowing customers to order Windows or Red Hat Enterprise Linux virtual machines, in 3 different sizes.
 I also give the option to request monitoring and backup for the requested machine.